 A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
 If Air blockage or obstruction of any kind can result in trouble and repair costs.
 To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-Also, program your thermostat for longer run-cycles.
-While this action won’t prevent problems, it can help reduce humidity in your Waldorf area home.
-This can provide a more comfortable environment, as well as keep mold spores from thriving in your home.
+Another tip is to program your thermostat for longer run-cycles.
+While this action won’t prevent problems, it can help lower humidity in your Waldorf area home.
+This can offer a more comfortable environment, plus keep mold spores from thriving in your home.

-Most outdoor A/C units are situated on a concrete slab or other platform, allowing them a level base of operation.
-However, over time these can settle or sag, limiting the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+The majority of outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
+Check on your outdoor component to make sure that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
+Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
 Try to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
-Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.
+By following these simple tips, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.